-The 2020-2021 and 2021-2022 school years have been among the most unique.
-While functionally, our programmatic delivery has not changed throughout the pandemic, we have made concerted efforts to assist students to be as actively engaged as possible while navigating all of the different difficulties the pandemic has brought to families.
-Our normal expectation is that students have a synchronous voice to voice communication once every two weeks with our staff.
+The unique nature of the last few years due to the pandemic, has not changed our programmatic delivery.
+We continue to make concerted efforts to assist students to be as actively engaged as possible while navigating the continued challenges brought to families.
+These include but are not limited to academic and social emotional well being.
+Our expectation is that students have a synchronous voice to voice communication once every two weeks with our staff.
 The nature of this communication ranges from academic to social emotional support.
 This contact requirement can be adapted to increased frequency if the student needs it with some students being contacted weekly, and others even daily.
 The students in this increased contact frequency group are members of such student groups as foster, English learners and low income students.
-The biweekly contact rate started at a baseline of almost 83% in 2019-2020 and increased throughout 2020-2021 to 94.9%.
-We are continuing our efforts and seeing growth throughout 2021-2022 as well.
-In an effort, to further support staff to make these biweekly contacts even more effective, we embarked on whole staff social emotional training in 2021-2022 and are continuing with this effective process and training in 2022-2023.
+The biweekly contact rate started at a baseline of almost 83% in 2019-2020 and increased throughout 2021-2022 to 99.3%.
+We are continuing our efforts and seeing stability and growth throughout 2022-2023 as well.
+In an effort to further support staff to make these biweekly contacts even more effective, we have continued to develop our social emotional training we began in the 2021-2022 school year.